Mousami7/LLM-Performance-Evaluation-for-Price-Prediction-in-Crypto-Stocks/README.md

 ### Stock Data: Collected using yfinance for stocks like Apple (AAPL) and Tesla (TSLA).
 ## LLMs Used:

-GPT-2 and other open-source models from the Hugging Face transformers library.
+- GPT-2, FinBERT, and other transformer-based models (e.g., LLaMA) from the Hugging Face library.
+- LSTM as a baseline model and integrated with hybrid approaches (e.g., LSTM + FinBERT).

 ## Data Preprocessing:

 - Data normalization and scaling for both cryptocurrencies and stocks.
 - Feature engineering, including moving averages and volatility calculations.

 ## Modeling:

 - Fine-tuning various LLMs for time series prediction by converting OHLCV (Open, High, Low, Close, Volume) data into sequences suitable for LLMs.
+- Combined sentiment data (via FinBERT) with historical price data to enhance predictions.
 - Evaluating performance across different time periods and assets.

 ## Evaluation:

 - Comparative analysis of the LLMs’ performances on stocks and cryptocurrencies.